edsu/inkdroid.org/_posts/2023-06-23-browsertricky.md

 ---

-PS.
-I should really adapt this to work with [podman] too...
+PS. ~~I should really adapt this to work with [podman] too...~~ It was updated to prefer podman to docker if it is available.

 PPS.
 Check out [browsertrix-cloud] if you don't want to work on the command line and would rather use a web application to do it.